daniloBlera/dotfiles/readme.md

-If using `stow` to install configurations, note that [it first checks for conflicts between the target and destination directories before making any change to the filesystem][deferred-op], which will reduce the chances that the target directory will be left in an inconsistent state.
+If using `stow` to install configurations, note that [it first checks for conflicts between the target and destination directories before making any change to the file system][deferred-op], which will reduce the chances that the target directory will be left in an inconsistent state.
 With that in mind, you can go ahead and clone this repository if you didn't already